steadylearner/Python-Blog/posts/Python/How to use Python Scrapy to crawl a static website.md

 <a href="https://this-week-in-rust.org/blog/this-week-in-rust/">This Week in Rust</a>
 ```

-Collecting them is the main job for Scrapy for this page and we will write Python Scrapy code for it later.
+Collecting those links to follow will be our main job for this page.
+We will write Python Scrapy code for it later.

-With this, we have the links to publication pages that are payloads of this scrapy project with blog posts and jobs

 Visit one of them.
-When you inspect it, you will see that they have similar strcuture similar to this.
+When you inspect posts, jobs parts and other parts you want to scrap, you will see that they have similar strcuture similar to this.

 ```html
 <h1></h1>